openjdk/jdk/test/hotspot/jtreg/compiler/lib/compile_framework/README.md

 The compiled code is then loaded with a ClassLoader.
 The classes can be accessed directly with `comp.getClass(name)`.
 Specific methods can also be directly invoked with `comp.invoke`.

 Should one require the modified classpath that includes the compiled classes, this is available with `comp.getEscapedClassPathOfCompiledClasses()`.
 This can be necessary if the test launches any other VM's that also access the compiled classes.
 This is for example necessary when using the IR-Framework.

+### Verbose Printing

+For debugging purposes, one can enable verbose printing, with `-DCompileFrameworkVerbose=true`.